 I had been thinking about visiting San Francisco for quite some time.
 During a trip on the westcoast, I finally had the opportunity to go to San Francisco!
 Sometimes we can feel like we’re not in the US.
 San Francisco is not too big so you can visit a good part of the city by foot.
 The vibe changes depending on the area you’re at, even though it’s quite relaxed, and there’s no constant traffic jams like in other big US cities.
-San Francisco is not perfect (more on that later) but I suggest to go there if you go there.
+San Francisco is not perfect (more on that later) but I suggest to go there if you’re in the area.
 Here’s what you need to know and things to do in San Francisco in 3 days!

 Description of San Francisco